LukeShortCloud/rootpages/markdown/openstack.md

 # yum install centos-release-openstack-ocata
 ```

 Then install PackStack and generate a configuration file refered to as the "answer" file.
 This can optionally be customized.
 Then install OpenStack using the answer file.
+By default, the network will be entirely isolated.
+[1]

 ```
 # yum install openstack-packstack